ajvincent/es-membrane/source/ProxyHandlers/README.md

 * "distortions", for applying distortions to a membrane proxy
 * "inbound", for invariants on entering an object graph

+### ConvertFromShadow

+This is a helper for invoking Reflect with a real proxy target instead of a shadow target.

+### UpdateShadow

+This is a helper for ensuring Proxy invariants aren't broken for return values from later LinkedListNode objects.
+It's specifically to fix the shadow target just before the Master ProxyHandler exits.

 ### Tracing

 This is a debugging ProxyHandler.
 Production code shouldn't use this, but if you need to figure out how you're getting in and out of a particular ProxyHandler, this is useful.